steven-JC/redux2/README.md

 @connect(state=>({counter: {n: state.counter.n}}))
 export default class Counter extends Component {
     sum() {
-        // you can pass the second parameter as options to the function of model if you need
+        // you can pass the second parameter as an argument to the dispatched function of model if you need
         // this.props.dispatch('sum',options);
         this.props.dispatch('sum');
     }